 - Newsagent (which sells chocolates, greeting cards, books, newspapers and magazines)

 - Dry cleaning, laundry and shoe-repair service

-NATO facilities also include a coffee bar, a self-service restaurant and a table-service restaurant.
+NATO facilities also include a coffee bar, a self-service restaurant.
 There are also a bar and restaurant in the NATO Staff Centre which is situated in an adjacent building. (see Staff Centre Facilities below for more details).

 During school holidays, daytime activities under the supervision of professional staff are organized for staff members’ children aged between 3 and 12, at the Staff Centre, under the aegis of the Human Resources Personnel Support Service.
 Various other holiday programmes are available for older children (e.g. tennis, IT training).
 All of these services are available on the payment of a nominal fee.

 School in Belgium is only compulsory from the age of six years, which marks the start of primary education, but many children start nursery education from the age of two and a half.
 Various types of child care can be found in and around Brussels, some of them subsidized by the Belgian authorities, but in any case the quality of the activities, the safety standards and the level of the service provided are always regulated by the Belgian authorities.

 Although there is no housing service at NATO, new staff members who require temporary accommodation on arrival in Brussels should contact the Personnel Support Officer (telephone 00.322.707.4657) for information on hotels and ‘apartment hotels’ and other advice.